Tap any colored zone to explore earthquake hazard

 Indonesia Seismic Hazard Explorer

-An interactive research tool estimating earthquake return periods across Indonesia using Deep Neural Networks (DNN) for seismic zone classification and Extreme Value Theory (EVT) for statistical modeling — adapting the Ma et al. (2021) framework to one of the world's most active seismic regions.
+Interactive research tool estimating earthquake return periods across Indonesia using Deep Neural Networks (DNN) for zone classification and Extreme Value Theory (EVT) for hazard modeling.
+Extended with exceedance probability analysis and geological ceiling validation.

 Click a Zone

-Click any colored zone on the map to open a detailed panel with hazard curve, return level table, and the largest historical earthquakes in that zone.
+Click any colored region to open the detail panel with hazard curve, return levels, and exceedance probabilities.

-Click any dot on the map to see earthquake details and links to news coverage, Wikipedia, and the BMKG official database.
+Click any dot on the map for earthquake details and links to news, Wikipedia, and BMKG.

-Use the Earthquake Catalog tab to browse, sort, and filter all 1,135 mainshocks.
-Click any row to jump to that earthquake on the map.
+Use the Catalog tab to browse, sort, and search all mainshock events.

 Key Findings